$USD

 6. Continual Improvement: Emphasize that the implementation is not the end but the beginning of a continuous improvement journey.
 Changes can be made based on feedback and evolving needs, making the system more aligned with the team’s preferences over time.

-By addressing resistance to change in a proactive and supportive manner, you can facilitate a smoother transition to the new system and help your team adapt to the evolving work environment.
+By addressing their resistance in a proactive and supportive manner, you can make sure that there is smoother transition to the new system and help your team adapt.
 Remember, a successful transformation often hinges on the buy-in and cooperation of your employees.

 Conclusion (ERP for Printing Industry)